 If you think you’d get more value out of TSA Pre-Check (which is for regular security rather than customs), you can get a credit for its $85 application fee.
 You can get a credit for either Global Entry or TSA Pre-Check, not both.

-Chase Sapphire Reserve is worth its $550 annual fee for frequent travelers who spend at least $4,000 in the first 3 months and qualify for the card’s initial bonus of 50,000 points.
-When a cardholder meets this requirement, the Sapphire Reserve card will pay for itself for the first year, and then some.… read full answer
+Chase Sapphire Reserve is worth its $550 annual fee for frequent travelers who spend at least $4,000 in the first 3 months and qualify for the card’s initial bonus of 60,000 points.

-Travelers will get a lot of value out of Sapphire Reserve because it offers a $300 annual travel credit, 3 points per $1 spent on travel and dining, and 1 point per $1 on all other purchases.
-There are several types of travel insurance, too, including a $1 million benefit for serious injury or death, plus a Priority Pass Select airport lounge membership that would usually cost $399 a year.
+Travelers will get a lot of value out of Chase Sapphire Reserve because it comes with a $300 annual travel credit.
+This card also offers 3 points per $1 spent on travel (after earning the $300 travel credit), 3 points per $1 on dining, and 1 point per $1 on all other purchases.
+There are several types of travel insurance, too, including a $1 million benefit for serious injury or death, plus a Priority Pass Select airport lounge membership that would usually cost $429 a year.… read full answer

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.